MicrosoftDocs/ATADocs/ATPDocs/setting-syslog-email-server-settings.md

-# Set Syslog integration
+# Integrate with Syslog

-Azure ATP can notify you when it detects a suspicious activity by sending the notification to your Syslog server.
+Azure ATP can notify you when it detects suspicious activities and health alerts by sending the notification to your Syslog server.
 If you enable Syslog notifications, you can set the following for them.

 1. Before configuring Syslog notifications, work with your SIEM admin to find out the following information: